strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 Differences compared to a DB:

-- designed to not stored data indefinitely
+- designed to not store data indefinitely
 - if data is deleted as soon as consumed, it should be safe to assume the set is relatively small compared to a DB
 - instead of indexes, other mechanisms allow consuming just a subset of data (e.g. topics, partitions)